Aliases for NDUFA10 Gene

 GeneCards Summary for NDUFA10 Gene

 NDUFA10 (NADH:Ubiquinone Oxidoreductase Subunit A10) is a Protein Coding gene.
 Diseases associated with NDUFA10 include Leigh Syndrome and Leigh Syndrome With Leukodystrophy.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
-GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and nucleoside kinase activity.
+Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
+Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and nucleoside kinase activity.

 UniProtKB/Swiss-Prot for NDUFA10 Gene